Blog · Strategy

 The D2C playbook for AI search, 2026 edition.

-eCommerce Insights Team · 2026-04-18 · 11 min read
+eCommerce Insights research team · · Updated · 10 min read

 The wrong first move is rewriting PDPs.
-The right first move is data collection.
-Before touching any page, run each of your top-revenue SKUs through a fixed prompt set on ChatGPT, Perplexity, and Google AI Overviews.
+The right first move is data.
+Run each of your top-revenue SKUs through a fixed prompt set on ChatGPT, Perplexity, and Google AI Overviews.
 Note which SKUs are named, which are silent, and which are mischaracterized.
-Manual audit works up to roughly 30 products; beyond that, automation (eCommerce Insights or otherwise) becomes the realistic option.
-The output is a prioritized list of SKUs by visibility gap weighted by revenue.
+The ChatGPT audit post has the prompt framework.
+Manual audit works to roughly 30 products; past that, automation is the realistic path.
+Output: a list of SKUs ranked by visibility gap weighted by revenue.
+One to three days for a focused team.

-Step 2 — Fix your llms.txt
+Step 2 — Serve an llms.txt

-Every brand has PDPs where the description is under 120 words and the page exists mostly to host a product image.
-Those are the fastest to fix.
-For each, add three blocks: a use-case paragraph that describes who the product is for and what it solves, a comparison note against a known alternative (honest about where you're smaller or larger), and three buyer-phrased Q&A entries in FAQ schema.
-The goal is to make each PDP answer the question a buyer would ask, not just describe features.
+Every catalog has PDPs whose description runs under 120 words and exists mostly to host a photo.
+For each, add three blocks: a use-case paragraph (who it is for, what it solves), an honest comparison note against a known alternative, and three buyer-phrased Q&A entries backed by FAQ schema.

 Step 6 — Monitor weekly, not quarterly